tiffanyb/swab-old/README.md

 ### Start from terminal without GUI

+There are two ways:

+  1. Inside the container: run `./entry.sh server emi/stop/tip`
-Inside the container: run `./entry.sh server emi/stop/tip` You can observe the rover's movement by the tracker shown in the tmux panel.
+  2. Outside the container: run `docker run -ti swab /app/entry.sh server emi/stop/tip`

+You can observe the rover's movement by the tracker panel (second panel from the left) shown in the tmux session.

 ## How to develop and debug

-I uses the terminal + GUI option.
+I use the terminal + GUI option.
 In the topic tracking pane, I filtered the output to be r1\_rover specific using `grep -B 1 -A 13 "r1_rover"`.

 ## Known Issue